SyedShareefShahzer/SyedShareefShahzer/README.md

 🌟 **What I Do**:

-- **As a Generative AI Scientist specializing in Large Language Models (LLM), I focus on developing and optimizing advanced AI systems that understand and generate human language.
+- **As an AI Engineer , I focus on developing and optimizing advanced AI systems.
 Here’s a snapshot of what I do:**

 **Research and Innovation**